ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 One of the most basic use cases for workload identity is authentication of one workload to another, such as in the case where one service is making a request to another service as part of a larger, more complex application.
 Following authentication, the identity of the peer can be used to enforce fine-grained authorization policies as described in {{authorization}} and generate audit trails as described in {{audit-trails}}.

 Authentication mechanisms are used to establish the identity of the peer workload.
-This identity is composed of many attributes, which may include:

-* Trigger Information
-* Service Name
-* Instance Name
-* Role
-* Environment
-* Trust Domain
-* Software Attestation
-* Hardware Attestation

 There are several methods defined to perform service-to-service authentication.
 The most common mechanisms include:

 * TLS authentication of the server using X.509 certificates and client bearer token, encoded as JWTs.
 * Mutual TLS authentication using X.509 certificate for both client and server.